Connect Google Analytics to Snowflake in 2 Steps

 Step 1: Accessing Data on Google Analytics

 The first step in moving your data is to access it, which can be done using the Google Analytics Reporting API.
-Using this API, you can create reports and dashboards, both for use in your Analytics account as well as in other applications, such as Snowflake.
-However, when using the Reporting API, it is important to remember that only those with a paid Analytics 360 subscription will be able to utilize all the features of the API, such as viewing event-level data, while users of the free version of Analytics can only create reports using less targeted aggregate data.
+Using this API, you can create reports and dashboards, both for use in your Analytics account and other applications, such as Snowflake.
+However, when using the Reporting API, it is important to remember that only those with a paid Analytics 360 subscription will be able to utilize all the features of the API, such as viewing event-level data.
+At the same time, users of the free version of Analytics can only create reports using less targeted aggregate data.

 Step 2: Transforming Google Analytics Data

 Before transferring data to Snowflake, the user must define a complete and well-ordered schema for all included data.
-In some cases, such as with JSON or XML data types, data does not need a schema in order to be transferred directly to Snowflake.
-However, many data types cannot be moved quite so readily, and if you are dealing with (for example) Microsoft SQL server data, more work is required on the part of the user to ensure that the data is compatible with Snowflake.
+In some cases, such as with JSON or XML data types, data does not need a schema to be transferred directly to Snowflake.
+However, many data types cannot be moved quite so readily.
+If you are dealing with (for example) Microsoft SQL server data, more work is required on the user’s part to ensure that the data is compatible with Snowflake.

-Google Analytics reports are conveniently expressed in the manner of a spreadsheet, which maps well to the similarly tabular data structures of Snowflake.
-On the other hand, it is important to remember that these reports are samples of primary data, and as such, may contain different values during separate report instances, even over the same time period sampled.
+Google Analytics reports are conveniently expressed as spreadsheets, which map well to Snowflake’s similarly tabular data structures.
+However, it is important to remember that these reports are samples of primary data and may, as such, contain different values during separate report instances, even over the same time period sampled.

 Because Analytics reports and Snowflake data profiles are so similarly structured, a common technique is to map each key embedded in a Report API endpoint response to a mirrored column on the Snowflake data table, thereby ensuring a proper conversion of necessary data types.
 Because data conversion is not automatic, it is incumbent on the user to revise data tables to keep up with any changes in primary data types.